micropython/micropython/docs/esp32/pcnt.rst

     The default is - trigger=Counter.IRQ_MATCH1 | Counter.IRQ_MATCH2 | Counter.IRQ_ZERO.
     The events are triggered when the counter value and match value are identical, but callbacks have always a latency.

+   - *value* sets a counter match1/match2 value.
+When the counter matches these values, a callback function can be called.
+They are 0 by default.

 .. method:: Counter.status()